14 Jan 4 Important School Shoe features to help prevent overuse and sports Injuries

-- Cushioned Midsole – steer away from school shoes that have purely a rubber midsole.
+Steer away from school shoes that have purely a rubber midsole.
 Choose one that preferably has a foam based midsole.

-- 10mm Heel Pitch – this elevates the heels and can help de-load the plantar fascia, Achilles tendons and calf muscles.
+This elevates the heels and can help de-load the plantar fascia, Achilles tendons and calf muscles.

-- Only breaking where the ball of your foot is, should be stiff to bend and twist – This supports the many bones and joints especially through the middle of the foot.
+This supports the many bones and joints especially through the middle of the foot.
 If your child’s feet are very flexible or hypermobile then this will give added protection from too much movement.
 Too much movement through the feet can potentially lead to an overuse injury.

-- Adequate length and width – as to allow adequate room for the toes and other soft tissue structures to sit as normally as possible.
+As to allow adequate room for the toes and other soft tissue structures to sit as normally as possible.
 Usually rule of thumb…. is the rule of thumb width where this should be the distance between your child’s longest toe and the end of the shoe while they are standing.